is an American

 This is the world famous quilt shop in the city where I live.

-With new, wonderful owners, and new quarters (with better
+With very approachable, knowledgeable owners, and new quarters (with better

 parking), the shop just keeps getting better.
 Great classes, wonderful fabric,